paudsu01/electron-capture-simulator/README.md

 | Projectile x | Projectile y | Projectile z | TargetNucleus x | TargetNucleus y | TargetNucleus z | Electron x | Electron y | Electron z | Atomic Time
 |-|-|-|-|-|-|-|-|-|-|

-2. Consult `sample/coordinateSample.dat` as an example of a coordinate `.dat` file.
+2. Consult `sample/coordinatesSample.dat` as an example of a coordinate `.dat` file.
    <hr></hr>
 3. <i><b>Energy `.dat` file </b></i> If you wish to plot a graph while the simulation runs, you will also need Energy `.dat`  file with 2 columns of data.
-4. The first column should contain `Electron's energy w.r.t Projectile` and the second column should contain `Electron's energy w.r.t Nucleus`
+5. The first column should contain `Electron's energy w.r.t Projectile` and the second column should contain `Electron's energy w.r.t Nucleus`
+6. The graph will have the energy data in the y-axis against simulation time in the x-axis.
-5. Consult `sample/energySample.dat` as an example of an energy `.dat` file.
+7. Consult `sample/energySample.dat` as an example of an energy `.dat` file.

 ## How to run the program ?